jsjoeio/joeprevite.com/content/2020-09-07-how-i-launched-my-first-product/index.md

 ## Summary

 I learned a _ton_ from launching a product online.
 As cheesy as it sounds, I feel like a real indie hacker now!
-I plan to keep building more products and sharing my learnings alon the way.
+I plan to keep building more products and sharing my learnings along the way.

 Here are the key takeways I would give to past Joe or friends who want to launch their own products: